pianobanner.gif (9074 bytes)

 Dave Plays....

 I also play piano and occasionally soprano saxophone (best characterized by borrowing Ogden Nash's description of the oboe, as "an ill wind that nobody blows good").
 The Dave Wild Trio/Quartet performs somewhat regularly around Waco (see the CenTex jazz page for a schedule, or look at an excerpt from my iPhone at Dave's Calendar).
-Several years ago we put together a CD called Wild Sides, featuring bassist/producer (and close relative) Ken Wild, plus Ralph Humphrey, drums and Larry Williams, saxophones, recorded by Gary Denton at Stagg Street Studio in Van Nuys, along with one track recorded with my Waco rhythm section of Jeff Horton, bass and Charles Burleson, drums.
-I've been contributing arrangements to the Temple Jazz Orchestra (based at Temple College in, where else, Temple), where I've been known to teach the odd student or two.
+Several years ago we put together a CD called Wild Sides, featuring bassist/producer (and close relative) Ken Wild, plus Ralph Humphrey, drums and Larry Williams, saxophones.
+I've been contributing arrangements to the Temple Jazz Orchestra (based at Temple College in Temple TX, not surprisingly).
 TJO's first CD, Soft Lights, Sweet Music, which features liner notes, a chart and the occasional piano solo by yours truly, was released early in 2001.
 TJO has since released four more CDs, all including yours truly—two CDs from smoking concerts by TJO and Bill Watrous, another hot set with arranger/composer/saxophonist/pianist (whew) Gordon Goodwin,, and a fourth with all-original material (including two Wild charts).
+I toured in Europe with TJO in 2009 and again in 2012.
 That's usually me behind the piano in the Waco Jazz Orchestra as well.
-And I’m occasionally visible in the Denton area in association with one of UNT’s many ensembles…texas jazz.gif
+And on occasional trips Way Out West Ken and I get together in an ensemble we call The Wild Brotherstexas jazz.gif

 pianoborder.jpg (3228 bytes)